 That is quite a thrill.
+A big photo thrill.

-It looks they cleaned it up nicely!
+It looks the publishers cleaned it up nicely!

-This image (it weighs in at 0.51 Gigapixels) was taken on the last day of my November 2008 house sitting visit to Iceland.
+This image (it weighs in at 0.51 Gigapixels) was taken on the last day of my November 2008 house sitting stay to Iceland.
 I took a road trip to see this area of active geology, essentially an on land version of the rift valley where new oceanic plate is being formed along the seam of the Mid-Atlantic Rift.
-Here is a photo of my Gigapan in action taking the scene above
+Here is a photo of my Gigapan in action taking the scene above.

 The other thing worth knowing about this place is that it was a gathering spot in the year 930 (no typo) where the Icelandic Parliament was formed.
 They have some old democracy there.